rstar2/nodejs_datastream/README.md

 ## Building/Creating executables for both Linux and Windows with 'pkg'

-First build latest production version of the client code and then package it with 'pkg'
+First build latest production version of the client code and then package it with 'pkg'.

 ```bash
 npm run build
 npm run pkg
 ```

+## Deploying the web version

+The app si hosted by Surge.sh on the data-chart.surge.sh domain

+First ensure the surge CLI is installed with ```npm install -g surge``` and then "login" into Surge.sh with ```surge login```.

+Run ```npm run deploy``` in order to upload the public folder to Surge.sh.

 ## Creating a new release on GitHub - it's done with GitHub Actions